What Is a Will in NZ? Why It Matters More Than You Think

 Legally, a Will is straightforward.
 It sets out what happens to your property, responsibilities, and estate after you die.

-"A Will (or last will and testament) is a legally binding document that outlines how a person's assets, property, and possessions are to be managed and distributed after their death."
+The dry, technical definition is: "A Will (or last will and testament) is a legally binding document that outlines how a person's assets, property, and possessions are to be managed and distributed after their death."

 That definition is accurate.
 But it only explains the mechanics.

-In that situation, the questions are simple, but they carry weight.
+The questions are simple, but they carry weight.

 Who is responsible for handling things?